Fraunhofer-AISEC/codyze/docs/Coko/modelling.md

 op {
     "my.fully.qualified.name" {
         signature(Wildcard) // (1)!
-        signature(null, 1) // (2)!
+        signature(Wildcard, 2) // (2)!
-        signature(Wildcard, 2) // (3)!
+        signature(null, 1) // (3)!
         signature(
             group {
                 - "Start string .*"
                 - 12
-            } // (6)!
+            } // (4)!
         )
-        signature(Type("java.util.List")) // (4)!
+        signature(Type("java.util.List")) // (5)!
-        signature(1.0 withType "java.lang.Float") // (5)!
+        signature(1.0 withType "java.lang.Float") // (6)!
     }
 }
 ```

 1. Queries for all calls to `my.fully.qualified.name` that have one argument.
-2. Filters out all calls to `my.fully.qualified.name` with two arguments and where the second argument is 1.
+2. Queries for all calls to `my.fully.qualified.name` with two arguments and where the second argument is 2.
-3. Queries for all calls to `my.fully.qualified.name` with two arguments and where the second argument is 2.
+3. Filters out all calls to `my.fully.qualified.name` with two arguments and where the second argument is 1.
-4. Queries for all calls to `my.fully.qualified.name` with one argument which must be of type `java.util.List`[^1].
-5. Queries for all class to `my.fully.qualified.name` with one argument which has the value 1.0 and has the type `java.lang.Float`[^1].
-6. Filters for all calls to `my.fully.qualified.name` with one argument.
+4. Filters for all calls to `my.fully.qualified.name` with one argument.
 The argument must contain both `"Start string"` and the number 12.
 An example would be `my.fully.qualified.name("Start string with the number " + 12)`.
+5. Queries for all calls to `my.fully.qualified.name` with one argument which must be of type `java.util.List`[^1].
+6. Queries for all calls to `my.fully.qualified.name` with one argument which has the value 1.0 and has the type `java.lang.Float`[^1].

 [^1]: In a real example this would be redundant because this case is already covered by the first filter with `Wildcard`.